Another housing development is moving along in Davis. It will go to voters

 After roughly five years of planning, another large Davis housing development is working its way through the city’s final approval stages.

 Along with Village Farms, which is scheduled to go to voters in June, Willowgrove represents an expansion of city limits and is therefore subject to a Measure J/R/D vote.
-Should the city council recommend the project to voters at its May 5 meeting, it will likely be on the ballot in November.

 Years of planning